gonzalofranetovic/theme-academic-cv/content/authors/admin/_index.md

 highlight_name: true
 ---

+I am currently pursuing my Ph.D. in Sociology and Methodology of Social Research at the University of Milan, building upon my academic foundation with a Bachelor's and Master's degree in Sociology from the Pontificia Universidad Catolica de Chile.
+My diverse background includes serving as an undergraduate professor in sociological theory and quantitative methods, contributing to the academic development of students.
+Additionally, I have worked as a socioeconomic data analyst at the National Statistics Institute of Chile, where I honed my skills in interpreting and analyzing complex datasets.

-I am a PhD student in Sociology and Methodology of Social Research at the University of Milan.
-I hold a BA and an MA in Sociology from the Pontificia Universidad Catolica de Chile.
-My main research interests are distributive justice, social stratification, quantitative research methods, social network analysis, economic sociology, and international comparative research.
-My work has been published in journals such as Frontiers in Sociology and the Spanish Journal of Sociology.
-With my doctoral thesis project, I analyze the extent to which the socioeconomic segregation of people's social environments affects their attitudes toward inequality across contemporary societies.
+My research focus encompasses various intriguing areas, including distributive justice, social stratification, quantitative research methods, social network analysis, and economic sociology.
+I take pride in having my work featured in esteemed journals such as Frontiers in Sociology and the Spanish Journal of Sociology.
+My ongoing doctoral thesis delves into the nuanced exploration of how the socioeconomic segregation within individuals' social environments influences their attitudes toward inequality in contemporary societies.
+I am excited about the opportunity to contribute meaningfully to the understanding of these complex social dynamics.

 {style="text-align: justify;"}